 The newest emblem features a modern design, style, and conciseness.
 The Green Bay Packers logo symbolizes professional affiliation, self-control, strength, intuition, and confidence in victory.

-The Green Bay Packers are a team in the NFC North Division and a non-profit professional sports team in the top league.
+The Green Bay Packers are an NFC North Division team and a non-profit professional sports team in the top league.
 The team is based in Green Bay, Wisconsin.

 The club is considered unique, having 360,584 shareholders (as of 2015), making it publicly owned.
 Additionally, 4% of the franchise is in free circulation.
 Thus, it is a non-profit organization supported by ordinary people for an entire century.
 The team has no undisclosed owners, and its public ownership helps the franchise financially.

 As a result, from 1919 to 1922, the team was led by George W. Calhoun, J.E.
 Clair, and Earl Lambeau.
-In the second half of 1922, the list of owners expanded: besides Lambeau, it included Gerald Clifford, Leland Joannes, Webber Kelly, and Andrew Turnbull.
+In the second half of 1922, the list of owners expanded to include Gerald Clifford, Leland Joannes, Webber Kelly, and Andrew Turnbull, in addition to Lambeau.
 The franchise remained in this status until 1935.
-Then, all rights were transferred to a similarly named company, and the franchise completely passed into public ownership.
+Then, all rights were transferred to a similarly named company, and the franchise was fully transferred to public ownership.

-The corporation experienced a decline, went bankrupt, was renamed Acme Packing, went bankrupt again, and never fully recovered afterward.
+The corporation declined, was renamed Acme Packing, went bankrupt again, and never fully recovered.
 But all this time, the “Green Bay Packers” rejoiced, carrying the name of their sponsor and founder.

 Meaning and History

-Tracking the team logos of the Green Bay Packers allows one to trace their development.
+Tracking the Green Bay Packers’ team logos allows one to trace their development.
 It all started with a simple emblem in the form of a rectangle with rounded corners and several words: “YOU WANT IT, WELL PACK IT,” “AP,” “ACME PACKERS,” “Green Bay, WI,” “1921 FOOTBALL.”
 Judging by the text, the main emphasis was on the club’s sponsor, name, and motto.

 In late 1951, the franchise received a logo that matched the sports theme.
-The logo “Packers” took center stage, and in the background was an American football.
+The logo “Packers” took center stage, with an American football in the background.
 In 1956, the developers removed the inscription and brought the ball to the foreground.

-The Packers own the trademark on the “G” logo and have given limited permission to use a logo similar to that of other organizations, such as the University of Georgia and Grambling State University.
+The Packers own the trademark on the “G” logo and have granted limited permission to use logos similar to those of other organizations, such as the University of Georgia and Grambling State University.

 What is Green Bay Packers?